 Additional protein functions can also be tethered to TALEs to precisely alter genes and their expression.
 One especially powerful use of TALE DNA-binding domains is to combine it with a nuclease, a protein that can make cuts in a DNA sequence.
 All cells have natural mechanisms to repair DNA cuts and, in the process, to create DNA base changes in the targeted location.
 By making cuts and providing a “repair template” researchers can insert genes at targeted locations.
 Thus, TALE-nucleases, or TALENs, can delete, add to, or alter the sequence of genes with very low off-target “cleavage” events (unintended mutations within the cell).

-Such targeted genome modifications in plants can improve their disease resistance (thus reversing the bacteria’s original purpose), promote growth and yield, or improve tolerance to environmental conditions such as drought.
+Such targeted genome modifications in plants can improve their disease resistance, promote growth and yield, or improve tolerance to environmental conditions such as drought.

 The TAL Code was first reported in Science Magazine in 2009 by Ulla Bonas, Jens Boch, Thomas Lahaye, and Sebastian Schornack at Martin-Luther University in Halle, Germany.
 2Blades aided them in exploiting the discovery by taking on the patent protection and licensing for both research and commercial uses.
 Life Technologies (now ThermoFisher) became the partner for exploiting research uses as well as commercial biomedical applications, and 2Blades undertook a strategy for commercial uses in plants.
 The TAL Code was recognized by the Agrow Awards in 2012 in the category of Best Novel Agricultural Biotechnology and was a finalist in 2017.
 In addition, TALENs were recognized as Method of the Year in 2011 by the journal Nature Methods.